scorestack/scorestack/docs/checks.md

 # Configuring Checks

-This document details the many attributes and nuances of configuring checks for ScoreStack.
+This document details the many attributes and nuances of configuring checks for Scorestack.
 Creating a check involves making a JSON document which will contain metadata information for the check as well as the specific attributes needed for a successful check.
 If you would like to speedrun writing checks please see the example check definitions in the _examples_ folder.

 ## Adding Checks

-In order to configure and add checks to ScoreStack, you will have to create a folder structure containing the JSON definitions for each check.
+In order to configure and add checks to Scorestack, you will have to create a folder structure containing the JSON definitions for each check.
 The following is the folder structure expected by `add-team.sh`.

 ```